How to Become a Permanent Make Up Artist

 Completing Model Treatments

-Central to your permanent makeup artist training will be completing model treatments.
-This is where your practice becomes a reality.
-As they say, the best training is first-hand experience!
-As part of your in-house training you should have experience working on models alongside your trainer.
-However, the first time you work on a model alone and out of a controlled training environment can be daunting…I often liken it to that first time you drive alone after passing your driving test.
-This however is the time when you really will learn the most, putting everything you have read and been taught during your training course to practice.
+As part of your training you should have experience working on models alongside your trainer.
+However, the first time you work on a model alone and out of a controlled training environment can be daunting…I often liken it to the first time you drive alone after passing your driving test.
+This however is the time when you really will learn the most, putting everything you have learnt during your training course to practice.

 - Arrive in good time to set up.
 Organisation is key!